seshbot/seshbot.github.io/source/_posts/2015-05-05-an-introduction-to-opengl-getting-started.markdown

 ./glapp
 ```

+My sample app uses [GLFW](http://www.glfw.org/) for context management, [GLM](http://glm.g-truc.net/) for vector and matrix implementations and [GLEW](http://glew.sourceforge.net/) for extension management.
+On Windows it also uses Google's [ANGLE project](https://code.google.com/p/angleproject/) to ensure OpenGL ES 2 is available even if Windows only provides an OpenGL 1 implementation.
+Unfortunately ANGLE doesn't work with extension loaders so you'll have to read [ANGLE's extension support page](https://code.google.com/p/angleproject/wiki/ExtensionSupport) to know which extensions you have access to.

+Alternatively you could try copying [my sample GL HTML page](/assets/2015-05-13-gl1.html) and copy the [webgl-utils.js](/assets/js/webgl-utils.js) file into a subdirectory called 'js' under that.
+Run the HTML file in your browser and you'll have a WebGL app!

 ### Challenges you will face
  - Having to learn support libraries in addition to the OpenGL API
  - Cross platform support is difficult as many features are not uniformly supported